GACJ/callingitround/content/docs/calling/6_less_common_calling_positions/index.md

 # Less Common Calling Positions

 As we discussed in the previous section, you can do a lot with a little; knowing only a few calling positions can enable you to call a good number of touches.
 However, to unlock the rest of the huge treasure trove of compositions that exist, it’s necessary to know just a few more things.
-In this subsection, we’ll cover:
+In this section, we’ll cover:

 1. A few more common calling positions (enough to get you through a majority of commonly-called compositions)